Mesnaldo/llm-resume-ranker-resumAI/README.md

 # ResumAI ("resume" + "AI")

 An intelligent resume screening and ranking system powered by Large Language Models.
-Resumaai uses fine-tuned Mistral-7B with a mathematical weighted scoring algorithm as an apporach to automatically evaluate and rank resumes against job descriptions.
+ResumAI uses fine-tuned Mistral-7B with a mathematical weighted scoring algorithm as an apporach to automatically evaluate and rank resumes against job descriptions.

 ## Key Features
 - 🤖 Fine-tuned LLM for accurate resume analysis